If you’re thinking of upgrading your Strat, be it Fender or Squire, make sure you have a plan.

 Should you be looking for serious upgrades, you could install a Floyd Rose trem bridge.
 To retrofit a traditional Floyd Rose would require drilling, whereas their Rail Tail Tremolo model is a drop in replacement for any Stratocaster with an existing 6 point trem.
 It offers around 15 extra degrees of articulation compared to the standard Fender or Squier bridges, so you’ll be able to get the crazy dive bombs that Floyd Rose bridges are famous for, and thanks to the roller saddles, tuning stability is still strong and string changes aren’t the nightmare you’ve heard about.

 For hardtail players, replacement bridges are even more straight forward.
 As with trem bridge upgrades, you should be looking for good fit and finish.
 Stock bridges can sometimes have somewhat of a rough finish, with burrs and sharp edges.
-Upgraded bridges should also provide smoother saddle adjustment too, making action and intonation adjustments easier and more accurate.
+Upgraded bridges should also provide smoother saddle adjustment too, making action and intonation adjustments easier and more accurate (for more on these terms, check out our guide to action and our guide to intonation).

 If you’re approaching your upgrades looking for the best of the best components, this Gotoh hardtail bridge is superbly finished, includes all hardware, and is equipped with brass saddles.
 If your budget is tighter, but you are still looking to improve on your stock bridge, this Wilkinson hardtail bridge offers excellent value for money.
 Again, all hardware is included, and the saddles have a lovely satin finish.